Lunartyx/PortainerKubernetes/README.md

+# PortainerSwarm

+This is a full tutorial to set up a Portainer Envoirenment with a company Setup

+[TOC]

-# Install a Container Env to launch microservices
+# Install a Container Env to launch microservices 🐧

 This Project helps you build a Container environment with Portainer on a Kubernetes base.

 To start I've set up a debian 12 server on VMWare Workstation
 <br  />

-# Setting up the server
+# Setting up the server 💻

 First things first we set up some extra services which are useful Change you user to root with <br />